HansDy17/SSISv1_1/README.md

 # SSISv1_1

-Do install stdiomask and cryptography first in your machine.
+To run this code, do install stdiomask and cryptography first in your machine.

 To do so, do the following:
   1. Open your command prompt